-With approval from the academic advisor, department chair, school dean, and vice president for academic affairs, comparable or substitute courses may be used to fulfill major and minor requirements for the B.A. and B.S. degrees.
+With approval of the Mass Communications Program Director comparable or substitute courses may be used to fulfill major and minor requirements for a B.A or B.S. degree in Mass Communications.

 Writing-Enrichment Course(s): COM 2570, 2580, 3110, and 3120